Hosta plant care made easy! Your guide to healthy plants: planting, watering, pest control, and expert tips for beautiful foliage.

 Plant hostas in the spring, when the soil has thawed and the ground can be worked.
 It’s easiest to plant in early spring when the plant is still dormant because they are easier to establish.

-You can plant hostas in fall up until the ground freezes.
+You can also plant hostas in fall up until the ground freezes.
 However, it’s best to get them in the ground weeks before so they have time to establish before the ground freezes.
 Because I wait for nursery stock to go on sale in the fall, I have waited until late October and even early November to plant hostas and other perennials.

 It’s important to note that hostas are not typically planted during the hottest part of the summer, as the stress of high temperatures and intense sunlight can be detrimental to their establishment.
 While planting hostas can be done during the summer, it’s easier to plant them in spring or fall.